Aunt Vadge: itchy, sore, tears, cracks… yeast treatment sort of worked. What next?

 Hi Aunt Vadge,

-I have been experiencing itchiness, soreness, slight blood spotting.
-I have also recently noticed slight tears/cracks on my labia.
-I have taken the canesten duo treatment which has seemed to help some of the symptoms, however it is still sore and irritable.
-Could you offer any advice?
+I’ve had itchiness, soreness and slight blood spotting, and recently noticed slight tears/cracks on my labia.
+I took the Canesten Duo treatment, which helped some of the symptoms, but it’s still sore and irritable.
+Any advice?

 Sore